Krupaparmar30/chat_app/README.md

 * Push Notifications: Stay updated with real-time notifications for new messages and activity, even when the app is closed.
 * Customizable Profiles: Personalize your profile with avatars and status updates to express yourself.
 - Cross-Platform Access: Available on both iOS and Android, as well as through web browsers, so you can chat anytime, anywhere.
+- Security Focused: All conversations are end-to-end encrypted, ensuring your privacy and security.
+Cross-Platform Access: Available on iOS, Android, and web, so you can connect anytime, anywhere.

 # ChatApp